amshafisal/Lab-03/lab-3-plastic-waste.md

 plastic waste per capita and mismanaged plastic waste per capita are associated?

+\#answer Ex6
+yes, the amount of waste varies from one continent to another

 E7.
 Visualize the relationship between plastic waste per capita and total population as well as plastic waste per capita and coastal population.
 You will need to make two separate plots.
 Do either of these